英文字典中文字典Word104.com

 • CAUSTIC Definition Meaning | Dictionary. com

-Caustic definition: capable of burning, corroding, or destroying living tissue See examples of CAUSTIC used in a sentence
+CAUSTIC definition: capable of burning, corroding, or destroying living tissue See examples of caustic used in a sentence

-• CAUSTIC | English meaning - Cambridge Dictionary
+• CAUSTIC | definition in the Cambridge English Dictionary

-• Caustic (optics) - Wikipedia
+• Caustic - Wikipedia

 • CAUSTIC definition and meaning | Collins English Dictionary